-Also known as the black bean or Moreton Bay chestnut, the seedlings of lucky bean houseplants (Castanospermum australe) are often sold as a novelties with the bean-shaped seed still attached.
+Also known as the black bean or Moreton Bay chestnut, the seedlings of lucky bean houseplants (Castanospermum australe) are often sold as novelties with the bean-shaped seed still attached.
 The bean eventually dries up, but the plant continues to be a delight with its tropical spring blossoms in bright hues of yellow and red.
-After blooming, large cylindrical brown seed pods form, each containing 3 to 5 bean-shaped seeds.
+After blooming, large cylindrical brown seed pods form, each containing three to five bean-shaped seeds.

 The leaves of lucky bean houseplants are dark glossy green and form a tree-like cluster at the top of the stem.
 As houseplants, they can be trimmed to control height and shape or trained as bonsai.
 In tropical areas such as Florida, gardeners can grow them indoors for a few years, then plant them outside to reach their full potential as shade trees.

 Lucky bean plants are hardy in USDA zones 10 to 12.
 If you choose to plant your lucky bean tree outdoors, choose a sunny location with good drainage.
 Lucky bean trees develop an extensive root system and can be used for erosion control on banks and hills.
 It’s best not to plant them too close to foundations, drain tiles and sewer lines, as their roots can cause damage.

 How to Grow Lucky Bean Plants

 Lucky bean houseplants are easily started from seed.
 Plant the bean-shaped seed in a 2 inch (5 cm.) pot using a well-draining soil mix.
 Temperatures between 64 and 77 degrees F. (18-25 C.) are required for germination.
 Keep the soil moist until the seedling is established.
 Once the seed has sprouted, provide plenty of light.

 - Fertilize: Start when the lucky bean plant is approximately three months old and then periodically throughout its life.